raccoon-dev/JsonReader/README.md

 Json reader for Delphi and Lazarus
 ===

 Json Reader is working with Delphi and Lazarus.
-It's partly compatible (but not fully) with Json reader from Delphi.
+It's partially compatible with Json reader from Delphi.

 How to use it
 ---